.

 Driving while impaired by a drug - s.49(1)(ba)

 When police find a driver who appears to be affected by a substance but yields a negative preliminary breath test, the police may require the driver to undergo a drug assessment test.
 This involves performing some walking and coordination tasks, having the eyes examined, and being video taped throughout.
-If the police member conducting the test forms the opinion that the driver is affected by drugs, the police can then require that a doctore take a sample of the person's urine or blood.
+If the police member conducting the test forms the opinion that the driver is affected by drugs, the police can then require that a doctor take a sample of the person's urine or blood.
 The blood or urine is then tested for drugs and if drugs capable of impairing the driver are found the driver is prosecuted.
 On a strict reading of the legislation it is not necessary to prove that the drugs impaired the driver's ability to control a motor vehicle.
 The term 'drug' has a very wide definition and includes over-the-counter and prescription drugs.
 It is a defence to a charge if the driver proves that his impairment was the result of taking perscription drugs in accordance with a doctor's prescription.
 For further information see my analysis of these driving while impaired laws.
 It is an offence to refuse to cooperate with the drug assessment test or to provide the blood/urine samples requested.

 Saliva Testing, driving with illicit drugs - s.49(1)(bb), (h), (i)